DEEPANSHU062004/spotify/README.md

-# that is first page
+# that is first page of spotify using only Html and css